fangda-cu/MultiTrackerDevelopment/README.txt

 === Eigen ===

-This is a linear algebra library we use for small, dense matrix and vector computations using in local force and Jacobian computations.
+This is a linear algebra library we use for small, dense matrix and vector computations used in local force and Jacobian computations.
 It is a purely header library, so it is easy to install (no compilation necessary).
 You can obtain the library from:

 http://eigen.tuxfamily.org/index.php?title=Main_Page

-Download version 2.0.6 of the library and decompress it.
+Download version 2.0.9 of the library and decompress it.
 This will create a folder called eigen2.
 After this, define the following environment variable: